balanced/balanced.github.com/_posts/2014-05-16-tdd-your-api.md

 feature was even finished.
 The initial implementation contained a bug with a typo in one of the response keys.
-There was [some confusion](https://github.com/balanced/balanced-api/issues/607) in one corner of the spec, and while some of the discussion happned in person, the ways in which the spec failed while the feature was being built out helped [make sure that everyone was on the same page.](https://github.com/balanced/balanced-api/issues/607#issuecomment-43114594)
+There was [some confusion](https://github.com/balanced/balanced-api/issues/607) in one corner of the spec, and while some of the discussion happened in person, the ways in which the spec failed while the feature was being built out helped [make sure that everyone was on the same page.](https://github.com/balanced/balanced-api/issues/607#issuecomment-43114594)